Illawarra Coke Company

-The Illawarra Coke Company (ICC) owned cokeworks located in Coalcliff and Corrimal, in the Illawarra region of New South Wales, Australia, where historically coal was mined on the slopes of the Illawarra escarpment.
+The Illawarra Coke Company (ICC) owned and operated cokeworks located in Coalcliff and Corrimal, in the Illawarra region of New South Wales, Australia, where historically coal was mined on the slopes of the Illawarra escarpment.
 After the mines were closed, coke-making still occurred on these sites until their respective closures.
 The company was the only independent producer of metallurgical and foundry coke in Australia.
 The ICC purchased the Coalcliff and Corrimal sites from Kembla Coal & Coke in 1996.
 It produced coke for metallurgical processing and foundry to Australian and overseas base metals producers for lead and zinc smelting and iron production for steelmaking.

 History

 Coal deposits in the Illawarra, specifically around Coalcliff and Austinmer, were reported in 1797 by British explorer George Bass.
 While there was initial difficulty setting up facilities on the side of the Illawarra escarpment, coal mining and processing facilities were soon established.
 At these sites, discarded coal was burnt to create coke, a process that began in the 1850s and spread to other nearby collieries.
 Ovens were first installed at the Corrimal cokeworks in 1911, and began operation the following year.
 Since the 1960s, ownership of both sites has passed between several companies, with the most recent purchase occurring in 1996, where the facilities fell under the ownership of the Illawarra Coke Company.